 Before venturing into open waters, practice with your dog in shallow, calm waters.
 This will help your dog become comfortable with the kayak and understand basic commands.
 It’s also an opportunity to test your kayak’s stability and handling.

 It’s also a good idea to practice recovering from a capsize: in calm, warm water not far from shore, practice capsizing, righting the kayak, climbing aboard and hoisting your dog up.
+This gives you and your dog comfort familiarity with being able to deal with intentional or accidental dog-overboard situations.

 In addition, I secure a 10-foot long buoyant line to River’s life jacket to make it easier to retrieve her if we get separated.
+Note that when paddling in whitewater or swift water, any line attached to your dog is a potential risk of entrapment (e.g. entanglement in branches) so either avoid a line or use extreme caution.

 Comfort matters